-One of the major disadvantages of cortisol is that it is a catabolic hormone, which means that it can break down muscle tissue and reduce protein synthesis.
+One of the major disadvantages of cortisol is that it is a catabolic hormone.
+This means that it can break down muscle tissue and reduce protein synthesis.

 If you are lifting weights then you will probably be aware that this is the exact opposite of the desired result.
 Because of this, lots of lifters have looked for ways to reduce cortisol.

-One belief that arose in the 90s was that too much exercise could lead to increased cortisol production and that this would lead to muscle loss.
-An absolute nightmare situation where the more you lifted, the more muscle you lost was presented to amateur bodybuilders and gym lovers.
+One belief that arose in the 90s was that too much exercise could lead to increased cortisol production.
+And that this would lead to muscle loss.
+An absolute nightmare situation where the more you lift, the more muscle you lost was presented to amateur bodybuilders and gym lovers.